bigbinary/neeto-hotkeys/README.md

       value to `false`.
   3.  enabled: By default its value will be `true`.
 Setting this to `false` will not register the hotkey.

-- `externalDocument`: This is an optional argument.
-If you want to listen for hotkeys on an external document (e.g., an iframe), pass the reference of that document as the 4th argument for useHotKeys hook.
-If you do not provide this argument, the hook will listen for hotkeys on the current document by default.
+  4.  externalDocument: This is an optional property.
+If you want to listen for hotkeys on an external document (e.g., an iframe), pass the reference of that document using the `externalDocument` property in the `config` object.
+If you do not provide this property, the hook will listen for hotkeys on the current document by default.

+  - `dependencies`: The `useHotkeys` hook automatically memoizes the callback it receives to avoid unnecessary re-renders.
+However, this behavior can cause issues with stale state.
+To address this, hook accepts a dependencies array.
+    The general rule is to put every unstable reference used inside the callback into the dependency array.

+  Note: If the third argument is an object, it is treated as the config and the fourth argument will be the dependencies array.
+If no config is provided, the dependencies array can be passed directly as the third argument.

 ### Return value: